vectordotdev/vector/website/docs/reference/transforms/json_parser.md

 ### target_field

 If this setting is present, the parsed JSON will be inserted into the log as a sub-object with this name.
 If a field with the same name already exists, the parser will fail and produce an error.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>